School Curriculum - Music

-At Kirkham Grammar School we aim to provide the opportunity for each pupil to develop his/her own musicianship, providing a range of opportunities for both performance and composition.
+At Kirkham Grammar School we aim to provide the opportunity for each pupil to develop their own musicianship, providing a range of opportunities for both performance and composition.
 We aim to enable pupils to listen to a wide range of musical styles and to develop an understanding of world music.

 We believe that music plays a central part in life and that a deeper understanding of music can help deepen the love of music for the individual.
-ICT plays a central part in our work, with electronic keyboards being used throughout the school and PCs and Macs running Sibelius 7.5 software being used extensively.
+ICT plays a central part in our work, with electronic keyboards being used throughout the school and PCs and Macs running Sibelius 8 software being used extensively.

 At Kirkham Grammar School our work is centred on musical contexts and courses that bring together the three elements of listening, composing and performing.

 Musical activities include the Concert Band, Orchestra, Swing Band, String Group and Flute Group.
-Pupils from the First Year upwards may join the school Choir.
+Pupils from the First Year upwards may join the School Choir.